logo

 Calendar Of Events / Programs

-Meetings are held at the former Las Cruces Good Samaritan Village in the Stucky Auditorium downstairs in the main activites building, 3011 Buena Vida Cir., at 7 p.m. unless otherwise specified.
+Due to issues at the Las Cruces Village auditorium, meetings are currently being held at 7 pm at the historic Woman’s Improvement Association building at 340 Reymond Street across from Pioneer Women’s Park.
+That is just west of downtown Las Cruces.
 Monthly programs are free and open to the public.
 DACHS Members will receive a newsletter each month detailing the presentation for that month.
 Many of the past presentations are available for viewing on the DACHS YouTube Channel and the FaceBook page.

 Jan.
 31 2026